4/5

 What is loneliness?

-Loneliness is often referred to as one of the main problems of modern humans.
-The dominance of the Internet in all spheres of life, the pandemic and forced isolation, an acceleration of the pace of life, a decline in the number of social contacts - all this leads to more and more people feeling lonely each day.
-At the same time, it is important to understand that you can feel lonely even when you are among people, it’s not the same as being physically alone.
+The American sociologist Ray Oldenburg called another place besides home and work “the third place”, where a person satisfied his needs for informal communication.
+The dominance of the Internet and online services in all spheres of life, the pandemic and forced isolation, the acceleration of the pace of life, a decrease in the number of social contacts - all this leads to the fact that every day more and more people feel lonely.
+At the same time, it is important to understand that you can feel lonely even when you are among people, this is not the same as being alone physically.

-These days, scientists characterize the concept of loneliness as a feeling of disconnection from the outside world, lack of significant emotional relationships with others.
-The reaction to the growing feeling of loneliness is different for every person but often manifests itself in the form of acute emotional reactions (including painful experiences, anxiety, depression, depersonalization, hallucinations),changes in consciousness and self-awareness, and personal characteristics of an individual.
+Today, scientists characterize the concept of loneliness as a feeling of isolation from the outside world, the absence of significant emotional connections with other people.
+The reaction to the growing feeling of loneliness is different for each person, but often manifests itself in the form of acute emotional outbursts (including painful experiences, anxiety, depression, depersonalization, hallucinations),changes in consciousness and self-awareness, and personal characteristics of a person.

 How to measure loneliness?

-The UCLA Loneliness Scale is the most widely used technique for diagnosing a person's subjective feelings of loneliness and social isolation.
+The University of California, Los Angeles Loneliness Scale (UCLA) is the most widely used method for diagnosing a person's subjective feeling of loneliness and social isolation.

-There are three variations of the UCLA Loneliness Scale (1978, 1980, and 1996).
-We offer you the last version of 1996 - UCLA Version 3, which is the most adapted for modern people.
+There are three versions of the loneliness scale (1978, 1980, and 1996).
+We offer you the latest version of 1996 - UCLA Version 3, which is the most adapted to modern people.

 INSTRUCTIONS

-You will be offered 20 statements, evaluate how often each of the statements below is descriptive of you.
-Note this test is intended strictly for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Below you will be offered 20 statements.
+Rate how much each of them characterizes you.
+Please note that this test is intended for informational, educational and entertainment purposes only; its results are not a substitute for real professional help and should not be used to make any decisions.

 1. How often do you feel that you are "in tune" with the people around you?